 Industry Standing Data (ISD) will need to be developed to support SIT and be operational prior to migration start.
-As ISD and MDD will co-exist for a long period of time robust business process will need to be developed.
+As ISD and MDD will co-exist for a long period of time, robust business processes will need to be developed.
 The following issues were identified:

-1) Processes and quality criteria defined for population of LDSO reference data (such as Line Loss Factor).

-- 2) Alignment of legacy and new industry participant identifiers and alignment to MDD. - 3) Population and formalisation of existing unmetered supplies data. - 4) Development of business processes between Elexon and other parties to maintain the ISD data.
+- 1) Processes and quality criteria defined for population of LDSO reference data (such as Line Loss Factor). - 2) Alignment of legacy and new industry participant identifiers and alignment to MDD. - 3) Population and formalisation of existing unmetered supplies data. - 4) Development of business processes between Elexon and other parties to maintain the ISD data.

-- 1) A first cut of the ISD will need to be created to support SIT and aligned to the participants which will be involved in SIT. - LDSO reference data will need to have been populated by each LDSO and validated to ensure that it is consistent with the Meter Point (MPAN) and other transactional data cuts (such as MTDs) obtained to support testing. - 3) Elexon will be required to develop processes to support the maintenance of ISD data, with consideration given to when those processes will go live and how changes to ISD data will be reflected within test systems.
+- 1) A first cut of the ISD will need to be created to support SIT and aligned to the participants that will be involved in SIT - LDSO reference data will need to have been populated by each LDSO and validated to ensure that it is consistent with the Meter Point (MPAN) and other transactional data cuts (such as MTDs) obtained to support testing. - 3) Elexon will be required to develop processes to support the maintenance of ISD data, with consideration given to when those processes will go live and how changes to ISD data will be reflected within test systems. - RECCo will also require engagement as the MDD/ISD data is also critical to their BAU processes and Party Qualification processes.